There are two things you and I were never designed to experience: death and rejection.

 Even if we avoid these kinds of “mega-rejections,” we’re often wounded more than we like to admit by interactions that still feel like personal rejection.

 A married child vacations more often with her in-laws than with you.
 A pastor fails to visit when you’re sick or struggling.
 A church member says your sermons aren’t feeding him anymore.
 A boss dismisses a proposal or promotes someone else instead of you.
-A spouse prefers to work late or watch television rather than enjoy your company.
-Or someone simply criticizes your words, ideas, looks, or parenting.
+A spouse prefers to work late, watch television, play video games or focus on his smartphone rather than enjoy your company.
+Or someone simply criticizes your words, ideas, looks or parenting.

 We try to act like these things don’t bother us, but they do.
 Because they feel like rejection.